kewin-y/flake/README.md

 - These are personal configurations.
 - I have no idea what I'm doing, so exercise caution when taking stuff lol.
-- Only give 100% effort when they deserve it.

 ## Acknowledgements